 Dates / Deadlines:

 NOTE: The semester begins on July 21.
-Students will be required to attend a mandatory orientation prior to the beginning of the semester for which the dates are TBD.
+Students will be required to attend a mandatory orientation which will begin on July 15th.

 ** Indicates rolling admission application process.
 Students will be immediately notified of acceptance into this program and be able to complete post-decision materials prior to the term's application deadline.

 University Office of Global Programs | The Pennsylvania State University |